 Securing a spot in the TOP-10 used to be a big win.
 Now, it's no longer enough.
 Getting to the top 3, where 50-70% of all clicks are concentrated, is now the goal.

-Studies have shown that organic clicks may drop by up to 70% on results pages with AI overviews.
 That means even the page ranking number one could see its traffic shrink significantly.

 This shift forces us to rethink SEO strategy.
 Getting to number one is only the first step.
 The next challenge?
 Owning the AI snippet.